 C. It must be adjusted manually each month.

-6. What complication can be observed in a moon phase watch?
+6. What complication can be observed in a watch with

 A. The evolution of the tides